INX Media: The case that put both Chidambaram and his son Karti in trouble

 Former union minister P Chidambaram arrested amid high drama

-The financial intelligence unit of the finance ministry however in January 2008 found that there was an anomaly in the money flow into INX Media from three firms based in the Mauritius.
+The financial intelligence unit of the finance ministry however in January 2008 found that there was an anomaly in the money flow into INX Media from three firms based in Mauritius.
 The case was then sent to the Enforcement Directorate, which probed the fund flow.

 The matter was then referred to the Central Bureau of Investigation, following which an FIR was registered and the case in May 2017 and this came to be known as the INX Media case.
 The ED on the other hand probed the money laundering aspect into this case.